Grappling for Strength and Self Defense. Attaining Leverage, Speed, Courage, Timing, Flow and New Friends.

 Prominence

-Royce Gracie won the first, second and fourth Ultimate Fighting Championships, which at the time were single elimination martial arts tournaments.
+Brazilian Jiu-Jitsu came to international prominence in the martial arts community in the 1990s, when Brazilian Jiu-Jitsu expert Royce Gracie won the first, second and fourth Ultimate Fighting Championships, which at the time were single elimination martial arts tournaments.
 Royce fought against often much-larger opponents who were practicing other styles, including boxing, shoot-fighting, karate, judo, tae kwon do and wrestling.
 It has since become a staple art for many MMA fighters and is largely credited for bringing widespread attention to the importance of ground fighting.
 Sport BJJ tournaments continue to grow in popularity worldwide and have given rise to no-gi submission grappling tournaments, such as the ADCC Submission Wrestling World Championship.

 Style of fighting

-ground fighting techniques and submission holds involving joint-locks and chokeholds also found in numerous other arts with or without ground fighting emphasis.
+Brazilian Jiu-Jitsu emphasizes ground fighting techniques and submission holds involving joint-locks and chokeholds also found in numerous other arts with or without ground fighting emphasis.
 The premise is that most of the advantage of a larger, stronger opponent comes from superior reach and more powerful strikes, both of which are somewhat negated when grappling on the ground.

-guard position to defend oneself from bottom, and passing the guard to dominate from top position with side control, mount, and back mount positions.
+BJJ permits a wide variety of techniques to take the fight to the ground after taking a grip.
+Once the opponent is on the ground, a number of maneuvers (and counter-maneuvers) are available to manipulate the opponent into a suitable position for the application of a submission technique.
+Achieving a dominant position on the ground is one of the hallmarks of the BJJ style, and includes effective use of the guard position to defend oneself from bottom, and passing the guard to dominate from top position with side control, mount, and back mount positions.
 This system of maneuvering and manipulation can be likened to a form of kinetic chess when utilized by two experienced practitioners.
 A submission hold is the equivalent of checkmate in the sport.
 However, it is possible for a combat situation to continue even after a proper submission is performed.

 Grading